-3. If a landowner of privately-owned land considers the project to be exceeding the impact assessment criteria in schedule 3, then he/she may ask the Secretary in writing for an independent review of the impacts of the project on his/her land.
+If a landowner of privately-owned land considers the project to be exceeding the impact assessment criteria in schedule 3, then he/she may ask the Secretary in writing for an independent review of the impacts of the project on his/her land.

-If the Secretary is satisfied that an independent review is warranted, the Proponent shall within 3 months of the Secretary's decision:
+If the Secretary is satisfied that an independent review is warranted, the Applicant must within 3 months of the Secretary's decision:

-- (b) consult with the landowner to determine his/her concerns; - (c) commission a suitably qualified, experienced and independent person, whose appointment has been approved by the Secretary, to conduct monitoring on the land, to: - determine whether the project is complying with the relevant impact assessment criteria in schedule 3; and - identify the source(s) and scale of any impact on the land, and the project's contribution to this impact; and - (d) give the Secretary and landowner a copy of the independent review. - 4.
-If the independent review determines that the project is complying with the relevant impact assessment criteria in schedule 3, then the Proponent may discontinue the independent review with the approval of the Secretary.
+- (a) consult with the landowner to determine his/her concerns; - (b) commission a suitably qualified, experienced and independent person, whose appointment has been approved by the Secretary, to conduct monitoring on the land, to: - determine whether the project is complying with the relevant impact assessment criteria in schedule 3; and - identify the source(s) and scale of any impact on the land, and the project's contribution to this impact; and - (c) give the Secretary and landowner a copy of the independent review. - If the independent review determines that the project is complying with the relevant impact assessment criteria in schedule 3, then the Applicant may discontinue the independent review with the approval of the Secretary.

-If the independent review determines that the project is not complying with the relevant impact assessment criteria in schedule 3, then the Proponent shall:
+If the independent review determines that the project is not complying with the relevant impact assessment criteria in schedule 3, then the Applicant must:

-- implement all reasonable and feasible measures, in consultation with the landowner, to ensure that the project complies with the relevant criteria, and conduct further monitoring to determine whether these measures ensure compliance; or - (b) secure a written agreement with the landowner to allow exceedances of the relevant impact assessment criteria,
+- (a) implement all reasonable and feasible measures, in consultation with the landowner, to ensure that the project complies with the relevant criteria, and conduct further monitoring to determine whether these measures ensure compliance; or - (b) secure a written agreement with the landowner to allow exceedances of the relevant impact assessment criteria, to the satisfaction of the Secretary.

-If the further monitoring referred to under paragraph (a) above determines that the project is complying with the relevant impact assessment criteria, then the Proponent may discontinue the independent review with the approval of the Secretary.
+If the further monitoring referred to under paragraph (a) above determines that the project is complying with the relevant impact assessment criteria, then the Applicant may discontinue the independent review with the approval of the Secretary.